javascript-tutorial/en.javascript.info/2-ui/1-document/05-basic-dom-node-properties/article.md

 ## innerHTML: the contents

-The [innerHTML](https://w3c.github.io/DOM-Parsing/#the-innerhtml-mixin) property allows to get the HTML inside the element as a string.
+The [innerHTML](https://w3c.github.io/DOM-Parsing/#the-innerhtml-mixin) property allows us to get the HTML inside the element as a string.

 We can also modify it.
 So it's one of the most powerful ways to change the page.